 - a.
-Further to a hearing held for Chevron before the Ministry of Environmental Protection (MoEP) on 6 January 2022, on 2 August 2023 Chevron received a notice from the MoEP of its intention to impose a penalty in the sum of approx. ILS 2.9 million (100%) due to an alleged violation of the marine discharge permit for the Leviathan project, and according to the Prevention of Sea Pollution from Land-Based Sources Law, 5748-1988 (the "Prevention of Sea Pollution Law").
-Chevron is required to submit its response to the said notice within 30 days from the date of receipt thereof. - b.
-On 6 August 2023, Chevron received a notice and invitation to a hearing before the MoEP due to alleged violations of the marine discharge permit and of the toxic materials permit for the Leviathan project, and according to the Prevention of Sea Pollution Law and the Hazardous Substances Law, 5753-1993.
-The hearing is scheduled for 8 October 2023. - c.
-Further to Section 7.21.7(c) of the Periodic Report regarding a class certification motion which was filed by a resident of the Dor Beach area on behalf of "anyone who was exposed to the air, marine and coastal pollution due to prohibited emissions from the gas platform which is operated by the respondents in the sea, located offshore Dor Beach, and treats the Leviathan natural gas reservoir, in the period from commencement of the platform's activity in December 2019 until a judgment is issued in the claim" (in this section: the "Petitioner"), on 7 July 2023, the Petitioner filed the closing statements on his behalf, and according to the court's decision, Chevron is required to file the closing statements on its behalf by 31 October 2023.
+Further to Section 12(a) of the Q2 Report regarding a notice that Chevron received from the Ministry of Environmental Protection (MoEP) of its intention to impose a penalty in the sum of approx. ILS 2.9 million (100%) due to an alleged violation of the marine discharge permit for the Leviathan project, Chevron filed its response to such notice on 3 September 2023. - b.
+Further to Section 12(b) of the Q2 Report regarding a notice and invitation to a hearing before the MoEP that Chevron received due to alleged violations of the marine discharge permit and of the toxic materials permit for the Leviathan project, as a result of the War, the hearing scheduled for 8 October 2023 was postponed and no alternative date has been set. - c.
+Further to Section 7.21.7(c) of the Periodic Report and Section 12(c) of the Q2 Report regarding a class certification motion which was filed by a resident of the Dor Beach area on behalf of "anyone who was exposed to the air, marine and coastal pollution due to prohibited emissions from the gas platform which is operated by the respondents in the sea, located offshore Dor Beach, and treats the Leviathan natural gas reservoir, in the period from commencement of the platform's activity in December 2019 until a judgment is issued in the claim", in view of the notice by the Minister of Justice regarding the application of the Courts and Execution Offices Regulations (Procedure in a Special State of Emergency), 5751-1991 (the "Notice of the Minister of Justice Regarding the Special State of Emergency"), the date for filing Chevron's summations was postponed until after the end of the special state of emergency as mentioned.